rwth-i6/returnn/docs/configuration_reference/behavior_version.rst

 Behavior version 12 (2022-01-06)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The batch norm default settings have been changed.
+The TF batch norm default settings have been changed.
 The old settings did not make much sense
 and almost always lead to unwanted behavior.